wellcode-ai/wellcode-cli/README.md

 ## Installation

-### Using Homebrew
+### Using Pip

-The easiest way to install wellcode-cli is using Homebrew:
+The easiest way to install wellcode-cli is using pip:

 ```
-brew tap wellcode-ai/wellcode-cli
-brew install wellcode-cli
+pip install wellcode-cli
 ```

 ### Manual Installation